Jason F. McLennan

 Jason F. McLennan (born 1973) is an architect and prominent figure in the green building movement.
 He is the founder, former chair, and current board member of the International Living Future Institute and Cascadia Green Building Council, a chapter of both the United States Green Building Council and the Canada Green Building Council.
 He is the CEO of McLennan Design, his own architecture and planning firm that does work all over the world.
-McLennan is also the creator of Pharos, an advanced building material rating system, Declare, an ingredient disclosure label for building products, and JUST, a social justice transparency platform for organizations.
+McLennan is also the creator of Pharos, an advanced building material rating system, Declare, an ingredient disclosure label for building products, and Just, a social justice transparency platform for organizations.
 In addition, he developed the Living Community Challenge and Living Product Challenge.
 Additionally, McLennan formerly served as the chief innovation officer for Integral Group.

+In 2022, McLennan joined Perkins&Will as its first chief sustainability officer.
+He merged his company, McLennan Design, with Perkins&Will and became its managing director.
+McLennan Design located on Bainbridge Island, Wash. is Perkins&Will's 28th studio.

 The Living Building Challenge

 McLennan created the Living Building Challenge, a sustainable design performance standard, while he was a principal with BNIM Architects.
 He transferred the intellectual property for the Challenge to Cascadia Green Building Council when he became that organization's CEO in 2006, and formally launched the program in November of that year.